Daily Bulletin

 Today is a B-Day.
 Today is early release Wednesday, with school dismissing at 1:15.
 Tomorrow will be Cardinal Connections.

-Hey Cards!
-The NICC club is having a Fry Bread sale during all three lunches this Thursday and next Thursday — 2 for $5.
-Native Fry Bread recipes have been passed down from generation to generation and are a staple at any Pow Wow.
+The NICC is having a Fry Bread sale tomorrow, Thursday, November 16th, during all three lunches.
+Native Fry Bread recipes have been passed down from generation to generation and are a staple at any Powwow.
 Similar to the "elephant ear," Fry Bread is a flat dough bread that magically puffs like little pillows of happiness when fried!
-Please help us spread the word and treat yourself to some delicious Fry Bread.
-Preorders are preferred and can be purchased at the bookkeeper.
-We will sell day of, but you'll be taking the risk of our running out.
-Thanks for your support!
+You can preorder your Fry Bread from the bookkeeper, then stop by our table to pick up your order.
+We will also sell the day of, but you do risk our running out.
+Cost is $5.

 * * * * * * * * * * * * * *

 And finally, our Cardinal Question of the Day . . .
-What is your dream car?
+What’s the last dream you remember having?

-Today is an A-Day.
-Today our schedule is Cardinal Connections; tomorrow is early release Wednesday, with school dismissing at 1:15.
+Today is an A-Dayand we are on regular Cardinal Connections schedule; tomorrow is early release Wednesday, with school dismissing at 1:15.

 In sports . . .